microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 There's not a combination of settings where the Terminal is "minimized to the tray", and there's _no tray icon visible_.
 We don't want to let users get into a state where the Terminal is running, but is totally hidden from their control.

+From a technical standpoint, the tray icon is managed similar to the global hotkey.
+The Monarch process is responsible for setting it up, and processing the messages.
+When a Monarch dies and a new process becomes the Monarch, then it will re-create the tray icon.

 ## UI/UX Design